a caregiver showing a phone to an old lady

 Many families require companion services at different times, including evenings and weekends.
 Being flexible with your availability can increase your chances of securing a job.

-Live-in companion roles may also be an option, providing room and board in addition to salary.
+Live-in companion worker roles may also be an option, providing room and board in addition to salary.

 Stay Updated with Industry Trends